aiming-taxonomy/glossary/readme.md

 ## Crosshair Placement

-The ability and the process to put and acquire the correct spot for the crosshair to be situated/placed for a certain/specific situation often to maximize damage uptime/time to damage.
+The process to put and acquire the optimal location for one's crosshair to be placed to maximize damage uptime, time to initial damage, or total damage.

 ## CPI